Revisiting the two-body problem in Yukawa gravity and in a gravitational extension of the Buckingham potential: Conclusions

 \section{Conclusions}

-The Keplerian-type parametrization found in \citep{Benisty=000020(2022)} for the solution of the two-body problem in Yukawa gravity is revisited.
-This is done to solve some inconsistencies observed in the $\eta-$parametrization of true anomaly $\theta$.
-In particular, it is shown that the pericenter's advance must have the form $\delta\theta_{Yuk}=\zeta\left(e\right)\alpha m^{2}a^{2}$, where $\zeta\left(e\right)=\sqrt{1-e^{2}}/2$.
-This result is in agreement with the Bertrand's theorem.
-In addition, we construct a Kleplerian-type parametrization of the two-body problem in Buckingham gravity.
+The Keplerian-type parametrization found in \citep{Benisty(2022)} for the solution of the two-body problem in Yukawa gravity was revisited.
+This was done to solve some inconsistencies observed in the $\eta$ parametrization of true anomaly $\theta$.
+In particular, it was shown that the pericenter's advance must have the form $\delta\theta_{Yuk}=\zeta\left(e\right)\alpha m^{2}a^{2}$, where $\zeta\left(e\right)=\sqrt{1-e^{2}}/2$.
+This result is in agreement with Bertrand's theorem.
+In addition, we constructed a Kleplerian-type parametrization of the two-body problem in Buckingham gravity.
 This kind of gravity results from coupling the Buckingham potential (a modification of the Lennard-Jones intermolecular potential) with the gravitational Newtonian potential.
-The formulae for the advance of the pericenter derived as a by-products of the Keplerian-type parametrization in both kinds of gravity are confirmed by using the Landau and Lifshitz's method.
+The formulae for the advance of the pericenter derived as a byproduct of the Keplerian-type parametrization in both kinds of gravity were confirmed by using the Landau and Lifshitz's method.
+When we tested the models against Solar System and S2 precession data, we found that while some deviation from GR was allowed, GR could not be discarded by the current analysis.
+If more sources of data or more precise data are available in the future, the free parameters of the theories can be further constrained.